Episode 14 – Focus like a champion: focus mindset tips

 A good principle to follow is the 25 – 5 rule where you work for 25 minutes, and then take a break for 5 minutes.
 Get back into it for 25, and rest for 5 more.

 - Fit in your distracting activities such as social media or mobile app games.

 - Move – go for a walk or do a little dance

 - Whatever you want as long as it breaks the monotony of your work.

-What are two other ways to focus like a champion?
-Read on.
+What are two other focus mindset tips you can use to focus like a champion?
+Read on below.